Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ## 🙌 Need help?

-- Open an issue on [GitHub Issues](https://github.com/Amet13/ODYSSEY/issues)
+- Open an issue on [GitHub Issues](https://github.com/Amet13/ODYSSEY/issues).
-- For advanced troubleshooting, check the logs in Console.app and enable "Show browser window" in God Mode Advanced Settings to monitor automation
+- For advanced troubleshooting, check the logs in Console.app and enable "Show browser window" in God Mode Advanced Settings to monitor automation.